Space Test Program-H2-Atmospheric Neutral Density Experiment (STP-H2-ANDE) - 05.13.15

 ANDE will be launched from the Space Shuttle cargo bay.
 The two micro satellites will be contained inside the ICU canister.
 Once the ICU canister is a safe distance from the Space Shuttle, two micro satellites will be released at an altitude of approximately 350 km.

 The ANDE satellite re-entered the earth’s atmosphere on December 25, 2007, over a year after deployment.
 Its orbital decay was tracked by the MAUI Laser Ranging Tracking Station.
 Because the satellite carried packet radio communications systems operating in the Amateur Satellite Service, ham radio volunteer ground stations were critical for telemetry feeds that included temperature and battery life.
-(Evans et al. 2009)
+(Evans et al. 2009)^ back to top

 Ground Based Results Publications